 You are probably familiar with saying “A worried mother does better research than the FBI”.
 The truth is that we worry a lot.
 Sometimes excessively, but more often for a good reason.
 Every mother knows to trust her instincts better than any other source of information.
 However, it is also essential to be informed and take precaution when it comes to health and safety of our children.

-Montessori parents are usually very conscious of negative effects over supply of toys brings upon a child.
+Montessori parents are usually very conscious of adverse effects oversupply of toys brings a child.
 We know that when it comes to toys less is more.
-Many choose to minimize amount of toys and declutter their homes and lives from abundance of stuff.
-However, there are some health hazards that still can be present even in homes and classrooms where majority of toys and materials are made out of natural elements, like fabric and wood.
+Many choose to minimise the number of toys and declutter their homes and lives from the abundance of stuff.
+However, some health hazards still can be present even in homes and classrooms where a majority of toys and materials are made out of natural elements, like fabric and wood.

 First, just in case, I would like to remind why it is recommended to stay away from cheap plastic toys.

-Often these are made out of toxic materials that can be quite harmful for children who may take them in their mouth.
+Often these are made out of toxic materials that can be quite harmful to children who may take them in their mouth.

-In saying that, also many wooden toys are covered in paint containing lead, and there is simply no safe level of exposure to lead for children.
+In saying that, also many wooden toys are covered in paint containing lead, and there is only no safe level of exposure to lead for children.

-Child’s jewelry and cosmetics often contain toxic chemicals and lead which naturally comes in contact with child’s skin – definitely not recommended.
+Child’s jewellery and cosmetics often contain toxic chemicals and lead which naturally comes in contact with child’s skin – definitely not recommended.

-Now, I would like to address issues that are a common acquaintance in Montessori classrooms and homes.
+Now, I would like to address issues that are a familiar acquaintance in Montessori classrooms and homes.

 81% of the products (133 out of 164) contained at least one hazardous chemical above levels of concern, and 49% of products contained two or more.
 Source